kzemek/libmacaroons-cpp/README.md

 ```

 This callback processes all caveats that begin with `time < `, and returns
-True if the specified time has not yet passed.
+true if the specified time has not yet passed.
 We can see that our caveat does
 indeed return true when the caveat holds, and false otherwise:

 ```C++